kevinoid/promise-nodeify/README.md

 Contributions are welcome and very much appreciated!
 Please add tests to cover any changes and ensure `npm test` passes.

+The `dist` files are only updated for releases, so please don't include them in pull requests.

 If the desired change is large, complex, backwards-incompatible, can have significantly differing implementations, or may not be in scope for this